SIPHEPHELO-NTULI/SubZero-Inc-2.0/README.md

 ## Project Description

-In this project you will be designing and implementing an online marketplace, similar to Takealot.
+In this project we will be designing and implementing an online marketplace, similar to Takealot.
 Among other features, users should be able to:

 -Browse items for sale